jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ### All Lists
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.
-+ Include data from 7 days back.
++ Includes data from 7 days back.

 ### Fast Levels
 Are a visual aid to how you are doing with your fasts.
 The fast durations are displayed in the color noted below in Fast, Fast List and Entry List.